Medicines and weight gain

 • Oral contraceptives (birth control pills).

-Note: Not all medicines of these types cause weight gain, eg, metformin (a drug used for diabetes) and topiramate (a drug used for seizures and migraines) might make you lose weight instead of gain it.
+Note: Not all medicines of these types cause weight gain, eg, metformin (a drug used for diabetes) and topiramate (a drug used for seizures and migraines) might make you lose weight.

-Since not all weight gain is caused by medicines, working out whether your weight gain is caused by your medicine is not always easy.
-Your doctor will look at your medicine list to see whether you are taking any that can cause weight gain.
-If you started gaining weight when you began one of these medicines, then it could be partly to blame.
+Working out whether your weight gain is caused by your medicine isn't always easy.
+Your healthcare provider will look at your medicine list to see whether you're taking any that can cause weight gain.
+If you started gaining weight when you began 1 of these medicines, then it could be a cause.

-To work out whether a medicine is responsible for your weight gain, your doctor will note your change in weight compared with records from your past medical appointments.
+To work out whether a medicine is responsible for your weight gain, your healthcare provider will note your change in weight compared with records from your past appointments.
 They may ask you about changes in your eating or exercise habits.
 They may also do a physical exam to make sure your weight gain isn’t caused by something else.

 Brochures